China Ball Valve

-XHVAL is an industrial ball valves manufacturer & supplier in China since 1986.
+XHVAL is one of industrial ball valves manufacturers in China since 1986.
 As a leading & professional China-based ball valve factory with over 15 years API certification, our company manufacturing industrial trunnion and floating ball valve design, such as one, two, three piece ball valve with different materials; and also manual operated valves including gear operated ball valves.
 Contact us today to request a free quote or more information.

 REQUEST A QUOTE FOR MORE DETAILS

 All You Need to Know About Ball Valves

 These valves belong to the quarter-turn on/off valve family.
 This means that a 90-degree turn can either permit or stop the flow of media using a ball-like mechanism inside the valve.
 Ease of operation is the main advantage of ball valves.
 In industrial applications, this is a very reliable device for a complete and tight shutoff.

 However, this type should not regulate flow media as in a partially open or closed manner.
 The pressure might affect some valve parts.

 This article provides information about ball valves, including understanding its components, knowing what to consider when buying them, comparing the pros and cons, as well as identifying various classifications of ball valves.
 You can also check out what is a ball valve exactly in our blog post.

 How Do Ball Valves Work?

 The valves can be two-way or more, depending on the number of ports.
 A two-way valve can be bidirectional.
 That is when there are two seats, one for the upflow and the other for the downflow.
 There are other ball valves that allow flow in many directions.
 Cost-effectiveness is the goal for these valves.